 But in a brief in that same August 5 edition the Gazette reported that Hizz(dis)oner had been heard from.
 Pendleton, already involved in one triangle, was in another triangle: The man with at least one wife in Fort Worth had notified a hotel in New Orleans to forward his mail to Chicago.

 The Gazette printed reactions of other Texas newspapers to the election of Smith.
 Note the Sherman paper’s allusion to “where the panther laid down.”
 And note that a Houston paper could not resist a dig at Pendleton.

 Fast forward to December 1890.
 Pendleton told his side of the scandal to the New York Sun, and on December 5 the Gazette reprinted the story.
 Pendleton claimed he had been the victim of a “divorce mill”: In August 1889 Pendleton, himself a lawyer, had paid $265 to a law firm in New York City to file for him in the state of Illinois a divorce suit on the grounds of “incompatibility of temper.”

 But a child of the Pendletons had been ill at the time, and Pendleton, his friends said, had chosen not to tell his wife that she was now an ex-wife.
 The child died, and afterward Pendleton had told his wife about the divorce.
 In April 1890 Pendleton was elected mayor.

-Pendleton later claimed he had assumed his divorce was valid until he read otherwise in the newspapers after his marriage to Addie Cullen on July 5.
+Pendleton claimed he had assumed that his divorce was valid until he read otherwise in the newspapers after his marriage to Addie Cullen on July 5.
 But the divorce decree turned out to be worthless.
 The seal of the Cook County, Illinois, court was bogus, the signature of the court clerk a forgery.